Volkswagen Polo Mk3: Facelift

 The facelifted Mark III Phase II (or Typ 6N2; sometimes referred to as the Mark IIIF or "Mark 5" by enthusiasts) was released in 1999.
 The hatchback models featured updated styling including new headlights and bumpers and an all new interior based on that of the Lupo.
 Although the car was similar in appearance to the Mark 3 (the bodyshell was fully galvanised and stiffened but not fully redesigned, although some panels were changed), Volkswagen claimed that 70% of the components were new.
 Power steering, antilock brakes and twin airbags were made standard.
 The saloon and estate versions received the new interior, but not the full exterior facelift.
 Also, the three-cylinder 1.4-litre TDI engine was introduced for the three and five-door hatchbacks.

 Specification options ranged from power steering, tinted glass, split rear seats, electric windows and cup holders to ABS, air conditioning, Xenon headlights and satellite navigation.
 Thirty-two models with seven engines ranging from the 1.4 diesel to the 1.6 L 16V GTI made the choice of Polo the widest ever seen.
 The base model was the Comfortline with the option of no less than 5 engines ranging from the 1.0 50 PS (37 kW) to the 1.9 TDI unit found across the VW range, producing 90 PS (66 kW).
 The 1.0 L hatchback was considered cheap for the build quality and spec list when compared to other cars.
 Then came the Trendline and Highline models.
 With engine options ranging from 60 PS (44 kW) to a 110 PS (81 kW) diesel they offered a range of features usually found on the more sporty models but without the insurance or running cost woes.

-Volkswagen also introduced a GTI version of this facelift, this time also available outside of Germany.
-The GTI is equipped with a further developed 1.6l 16v engine from the 6N with 92 kW (125 hp), this time with VVT (Variable Valve Timing) which activates from 5,000 revs, making the engine sound more exuberant.
-The GTI is recognizable by original Xenon lighting with headlight washers (the only one in the 6N2 range), honeycomb grills, 10mm factory lowered suspension, a thicker front lip and original 15" BBS rims with 195mm wide tires.
+Volkswagen also introduced a GTI version of this facelift, equipped with a further developed 1.6l 16v engine from the 6N with 92 kW (125 hp).
+The GTI is recognizable by unique Xenon headlights with washers, honeycomb grills, 10mm lower suspension, a thicker front lip and original 15" BBS rims with wider 195mm tires.

-Both versions of the Mark III Polo were strong sellers in the United Kingdom and strong competitor for the likes of the Fiat Punto and Nissan Micra.
-At the time of its launch, it was arguably the best small car on sale in Europe in terms of build quality and "upmarket" feel, although its ride and handling was generally not considered to be as good as that of the Ford Fiesta or Peugeot 206.
+Both versions of the Mark III Polo sold well in the United Kingdom against competitors like the Fiat Punto and Nissan Micra.
+At the time of its launch, it was arguably the best small car on sale in Europe in terms of build quality and "upmarket" feel, although its ride and handling were generally not considered to be as good as that of the Ford Fiesta or Peugeot 206.
 The 1.4 TDI was considered the best in the range due to its reliability, fuel consumption, and relative power, for a small engine.